Shefali-Upadhyaya/shefali-upadhyaya.github.io/README.md

 # My Portfolio Website

 Welcome to my portfolio website!
-This project serves as a central hub for my online presence as a software developer.
+This project serves as a central hub for my online presence as a software developer and can be accessed [here](https://shefali-upadhyaya.github.io/).

 ## Project Overview

-This portfolio website was created using fundamental web technologies:
+My portfolio website is created using fundamental web technologies:
 - **HTML** for structuring content
 - **CSS** for styling, layout and animations
 - **JavaScript** for interactivity